777388/GithubStoppedThis/README.md

-Just hit ctrl+c after putting this into your repository programU
+Just hit ctrl+c after putting this into your repository program

 Comes out with